brandonliu/ros/Earnings/height_and_weight_tv.md

     #> * For help interpreting the printed output see ?print.stanreg
     #> * For info on the priors used see ?prior_summary.stanreg

-New data for someone 70 inches tall.
+New data for a 70-inch-tall person.

 ``` r
 new <- tibble(c_height = 4)